fusiondirectory/fusiondirectory-dev-manual/source/fusiondirectory/development/automatedtesting/index.rst

         * `resources` folder is where we place all of the additional files:

-            * `testsConfig.ini` file is the initial configuration for the tests, should be modified as stated in :ref:`setup`
+            * `testsConfig.ini` file is the initial configuration for the tests, should be modified as stated in :ref:setup
             * `ldifs` folder is where some ldif files are needed that will be inserted in the ldap server before the tests run
             * as a general rule, all additional files that are not java files, but needed for the tests should be placed here
         * `test/org/fd` folder is where we place all tests: